What Is Parallel Play in Childhood?

 Some children play close by but don’t pay much attention to their peers and do not try to play with them.
 When guided to join the group, this child might steal the ball and run away.
-They might assume that they are playing “with” the kids, not even knowing that they are disrupting.
+They might assume that they are playing “with” the kids, not even knowing that they are disrupting them.
 As other children appear frustrated, our game disruptor might be oblivious to the situation and think they are all having fun.
 In the elementary grades, playing by the rules is very important.
 Peers will be patient with lots of diversions from the usual play activities.
 They are much less patient with a child who keeps breaking the rules.

 Cooperative play is the ability to engage with other people in games or activities.
 It involves being a good sport and including others.
 Cooperative and pretend play are essential skills for kids to develop in preschool and the primary school years.
 If your child refuses to share toys or activities with others, you will notice issues.
 This type of play may end in the other child running away crying or in your child taking the toy to go play alone.

 What to Do About Parallel Play Issues

-Parallel play means playing next to someone else rather than with them.
-In very young children, age three and younger, this stage of play is fine.
-When this child is four or older, we want to see kids start playing together.
+When a child is four or older, we want to see kids start playing together.
 They may share toys and objects and cooperate in games.
 They may show they are having fun together with their facial expressions and body language.

 If your child is struggling with these issues, here are some ideas.